rLannes/Fingerhut_2024/README.md

 To reproduce the analysis, please open the jupyter notebook run_everything.ipynb and follow the instructions.

-If you want to reproduce the coverage plot you will need to align the data (see manuscript for parameters) and split the bam by strand (see the script: plitting_bam_per_strand.sh).
+If you want to reproduce the coverage plot you will need to align the data (see manuscript for parameters) and split the bam by strand (see the script: splitting_bam_per_strand.sh).

 For Convenience, we provide a conda environment .yaml file that comes with all the required dependencies.